ifrade/amz-monitor/README.md

 ### Get latest prices
 - `./amz fetch`

 By default it fetches latest prices for all books in the monitor.
-Addin an "asin" will fetch only for that title.
+Adding an "asin" will fetch only for that title.
 It will pring the diff and best know price, so usually this is all you need for a regular check.

 ### Other commands
 - `./amz diff`: To see the difference between latest and previous fetched data